Manchester United F.C. mascots: Jack Irons (late 1940s–1963)

 John Thomas "Jack" Irons was the Manchester United mascot for around 15 years.
 He would parade around the pitch in a red-and-white dinner suit before kick-off, holding a red-and-white umbrella while signing autographs and greeting the fans, and even tossing the coin for the kick-off on occasion.

 It is unknown how or when Irons became the club mascot, but according to the Club Minutes Book for 9 May 1963, Irons "had decided to retire at the end of the present season [1962–63].
 It was decided to make a presentation to him up to the value of £25-0-0d."
 He made a one-match comeback for the 1968 European Cup Final, but there is no further record of his association with the club.

 Frank Hilton and Ronnie McWilliams both had spells "under the umbrella", but the practice of the "friendly mascot" had to be abandoned soon after, due to the rise of hooliganism in the United Kingdom.

 Fred the Red

 Since the early 1990s, the Manchester United mascot has been Fred the Red, an anthropomorphic "red devil", in reference to the club's nickname, The Red Devils.
 He appears in full kit with the number 55 on the back of his shirt, and entertains the crowd before matches.
 His likeness is used in the club's merchandising, especially on items targeted towards children.
+He was voted the most popular mascot in Match magazine in 2011.